-I'll repeat....
-When you are canning green beans without pickling you need to process in a pressure canner.
+I'll repeat...when you are canning green beans without pickling, you need to process in a pressure canner.
 (Just because I know I'm going to get this question.)

 This recipe for dilly beans makes 4 pints.
 Make it once.
 If you really love it like we do, double or triple the recipe.

-Wash beans - snap off ends and snap (break or cut) to jar length.
+Wash beans.
+Snap off ends and snap (break or cut) to jar length.

-Combine -vinegar, water and salt to make the pickling solution or brine.
+Combine vinegar, water, and salt to make the pickling solution or brine.
 Bring this to a boil.
 The best way to do this is in a stainless steel tea pot.
 It makes it so easy to just pour the brine into each jar without having to use a ladle.

 Then...process according to the times listed just below.
-If you are not familiar with using a water bath canner go to water bath canning directions for more general information.
+If you are not familiar with using a water bath canner, go to water bath canning directions for more general information.

 You may notice the image of the black pot I'm using to process my jars.
-This day I only did a small batch of 4 pint jars.
+That day I only did a small batch of 4 pint jars.
 Rather than heat up my big ol canner...I just used a smaller pot.
 As long as your jars are covered with water and there is a rack of some sort to keep the jars off the bottom, any pot will work.
-This is my old blancher.
+This is my old blancher in the photo.

-I got a great question today.
+I got a great question today:

 "Hi Sharon, I've seen your Dilly Beans canning recipe and I was wondering once they're canned how do you prepare them for a meal?
 I love your site."

 That is a great question.
-With unfamiliar foods sometimes you really don't know what to do with them.
+With unfamiliar foods, sometimes you really don't know what to do with them.

 We just eat them right out of the jar like a pickle.
 So yummy.
-They are not like a side dish, more of a condiment to eat with sandwiches, or burgers.
+They are not like a side dish, more of a condiment to eat with sandwiches or burgers.
 Or just an evening snack.

-And here is a great idea from a reader - Bill in Illinois
+And here is a great idea from a reader Bill in Illinois:

-"First love your Dilly Bean recipe....A twist that I like to do is when I get tired of eating them right out of the jar...I chop them finely and mix them in cream cheese...this makes a great cracker spread...sounds odd but it is very good...I just use saltines but I imagine it would be good on a wheat cracker as well.
+"First love your Dilly Bean recipe....A twist that I like to do is when I get tired of eating them right out of the jar...I chop them finely and mix them in cream cheese...this makes a great cracker spread...sounds odd but it is very good...I just use saltines but I imagine it would be good on a wheat cracker as well."